alex-gutev/nucommander-gtk/README.md

 ### Custom Commands

-Custom commands can be written in Lua, to which NuCommander exposes an API, which is a lightweight, however fully-fledged, programming language.
+Custom commands can be written in Lua which is a lightweight, however fully-fledged, programming language.

 The "view" and "open-terminal" commands are implemented in Lua, located in the `<prefix>/share/nucommander/commands` directory.
 The